P. B. Sreenivas: Early life

-Prathivadhi Bhayankara Sreenivas was born into a Tamil speaking musician family of Prathivadhi Bhayankara Phanindraswamy and Seshagiriamma as their younger son in Kakinada, East Godavari district, Andhra Pradesh.
+Prathivadhi Bhayankara Sreenivas was born into a Telugu speaking Brahmin musical family Prathivadhi Bhayankara Phanindraswamy and Seshagiriamma as their younger son in Kakinada, East Godavari district, Andhra Pradesh.
 His father was a civil servant and his mother was a musician.
 His father wanted him to become a government officer and Sreenivas was awarded a Bachelor of Commerce degree and then passed the Hindi Visharad from the Dakshina Bharat Hindi Prachar Sabha.

 Musical career

 His uncle, Kidambi Krishnaswamy, was a drama artist and a singer.
 When Sreenivas was 12, Krishnaswamy gave him a chance to sing in a drama.
 Later, Sreenivas, a trained harmonium player and singer, went to Gemini Studios, Madras.
 Emani Sankara Sastry, a veena player, was one of the residing musicians.
 He introduced Sreenivas to S. S. Vasan, the owner of Gemini Studios.
 There, Sreenivas sang a super hit song sung by Mohammed Rafi, his favourite singer.
 It was "Huye Hum Jinke Liye Barbad", from Deedar (1951), composed by Naushad Ali, which landed him the opportunity to become professional playback singer.